 Special Provision Eligibility Requirements Category Curriculum delivery and student programs Significantly adversely affected by illness (physical or psychological), by any factors relating to personal environment or by other serious cause.
 Disadvantaged by a disability or impairment including learning disabilities.
-2. School based assessment Illness - acute and chronic.
-Impairment - long term.
+2. School based ool based • Illness - acute and chronic. assessment Impairment - long term.
 Personal circumstances.
-Special Examination Arrangements Accident or sudden onset of illness.
-Personal circumstances.
-Long term impairment.
-4. Derived Examination Score Illness, personal trauma, or other circumstances occurring immediately before or during an examination period.
-Immediately before refers to the two-week period prior to a performance, oral or October LOTE written examination or the first written examination in the June or November examination period.
+3. Special Accident or sudden onset of illness.
+Examination • Personal circumstances.
+Arrangements Long term impairment.
+4. Derived • Illness, personal trauma, or other circumstances occurring Examination Score immediately before or during an examination period. • Immediately before refers to the two-week period prior to a performance, oral or October LOTE written examination or the first written examination in the June or November examination period.

-6.14 Derived Exam Score - Applications
+6.13 Derived Exam Score - Applications

 Students undertaking a Unit 3/4 subject who suffer trauma, illness, personal loss in the two weeks prior to the commencement of, or during the October/ November examination period can apply for a derived exam score.
-Students must/is required to notify the House Leader if they feel they qualify for a derived score.
+Students must/are required to notify the House Leader if they feel they qualify for a derived score.
 The House Leader will immediately inform the VCE Leader in writing.
 If a teacher becomes aware of a student's circumstances that qualify them for a derived score, the House Leader must be informed immediately.
 Students will be supported by the College with the application process.